enesovski/Arch-AI/README.md

 ## License

-This project is part of the Arch AI game framework.
+This project is part of the Archzeka game framework.

 ---